Apollo

 Trephina Gorge Campground, East MacDonnell Ranges

-Price: from $6 per person per night
+Price: from $10 per adult per night

 Woodlands Redbank Gorge Campground, West MacDonnell Ranges

-Price: from $12 per adult per night
+Price: $10 per adult per night

-Main amenities: toilets, fire pits, bbq
+Main amenities: restrooms, fire pits, gas BBQ

 Campervan Rental Near Uluru